tagnja/blog/source/draft/java-basic-container-deep-understanding.md

 **ConcurrentHashMap**

+What is it

+A concurrent map implements by hash table, and supports full concurrency of retrievals and high concurrency for updates.
+It likes `Hashtable`, but it has more concurrency.

 A hash table supporting full concurrency of retrievals and high expected concurrency for updates.
 This class obeys the same functional specification as [`Hashtable`](https://docs.oracle.com/javase/8/docs/api/java/util/Hashtable.html), and includes versions of methods corresponding to each method of `Hashtable`.
 However, even though all operations are thread-safe, retrieval operations do *not* entail locking, and there is *not* any support for locking the entire table in a way that prevents all access.
 This class is fully interoperable with `Hashtable` in programs that rely on its thread safety but not on its synchronization details.

-// TODO

 **ConcurrentSkipListMap**

+A scalable concurrent [`ConcurrentNavigableMap`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentNavigableMap.html) implementation.
+The map is sorted according to the [natural ordering](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) of its keys, or by a [`Comparator`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) provided at map creation time, depending on which constructor is used.

 ## Utility Classes